dwulff/manco/README.md

 To alter entries in the dictionary, select an entry and press the **-** button, which will remove the entry from the list and make the *wrong word* the current word.

 There is two ways of including a dictionary: It can be from an *.pldict* file or it can be imported from a text file.
 In both cases entries not presently included in any current dictionary will be added to the current dictionary.
-When loading from text file you must adhere to the following format: 1) one line per entry and 2) wrong and correct word form must be separated by `Settings/Separator`.
+When importing from text file you must adhere to the following format: 1) one line per entry and 2) wrong and correct word form must be separated by `Settings/Separator`.
+Also make sure that the last line is not empty.

 To save a dictionary use `File/Save/Dictionary`.
 The file will be stored in pylap's dictionary file format *.pldict*.